PySilentSubstitution/pysilsub/docs/source/index.rst

 light reflex with the Pupil Core eye tracking platform.

-With *PySilSub*, solutions to silent substitution problems are found with linear algebra and numerical optimisation via a configurable, intuitive interface:
+With *PySilSub*, solutions to silent substitution problems are found with linear algebra and numerical optimisation via a configurable, intuitive interface.

 .. code:: python

-   # Example 1 - Target melanopsin with 100% contrast (no background specified),
+   # Example 1 - Target melanopsin with 100% contrast (no background
-   # whilst ignoring rods and minimizing cone contrast, for a 42-year-old observer
+   # specified), whilst ignoring rods and minimizing cone contrast,
-   # and field size of 10 degrees.
-Solved with numerical optimization.
+   # for a 42-year-old observer and field size of 10 degrees.
+Solved
+   # with numerical optimization.

    from pysilsub.problems import SilentSubstitutionProblem as SSP from pysilsub.observers import IndividualColorimetricObserver as ICO